 - Lack of preparation – Beginning meditation with tight or unprepared muscles increases the likelihood of developing discomfort during practice.

-Browse our selection of thoughtfully crafted collection of sustainable yoga essentials—designed for mindful movement and made with respect for the planet.
+Browse our full collection of sustainably crafted yoga and meditation essentials, designed to support comfortable, pain-free practice and made with respect for the planet.